kumu/docs/guides/layouts/force-directed.md

 1. Click on the Settings icon <i class="fa fa-sliders"></i> on the right side of the map
 1. Click **MORE OPTIONS** and select **Customize view defaults**
 1. Scroll down to the **General settings** section to change the "Layout" to "force-directed"
-1. In the same section, change "Default element behavior" to "floating"
+1. Then right-click your mouse on your map to open the quick-access menu.
+Choose Maps > Default Element Behavor > change it to "floating"
 1. If you were previously using a fixed layout, you may need to un-pin all the existing elements.
 You can do this by pressing `Shift`+`E` on your keyboard to select all elements, then click the pin icon in the lower right of the element profile **or** press `Alt`+`P` on your keyboard.

 If you would rather do steps 1-4 in the [Advanced Editor](/overview/view-editors.md#advanced-editor), here is the code you can use to switch to a force-directed layout: